oreillymedia/production-resources/styleguide/index.md

 <p>If you are writing or copyediting in Word, figure, table, and example numbers should be numbered as follows: 1-2 (note hyphen [-], not en dash [–] between numbers).
 The first number is the chapter number.
 This will be soft-coded in production if not during the writing process.</p>

-<p>If you are writing or copyediting in Asciidoc, please refer to <a href="http://docs.atlas.oreilly.com/writing_in_asciidoc.html#XREFS">Getting Started with Atlas</a> for examples of Asciidoc cross references.</p>
+<p>If you are writing or copyediting in Asciidoc, please refer to <a href="http://docs.atlas.oreilly.com/writing_in_asciidoc.html#XREFS">Writing in AsciiDoc</a> for examples of Asciidoc cross references.</p>

 <p>If you are writing or copyediting in DocBook, please reference each figure, table, and example with an &lt;xref&gt;.</p>